← Integrations

 Always On VPN has two tunnels with two very different certificate stories.
 The IKEv2 user and device tunnels authenticate with machine certificates issued by your internal CA, and those usually auto-enroll and renew through Group Policy.
 The SSTP fallback is different: it terminates TLS on port 443 and needs a publicly trusted certificate so clients on hostile networks, behind firewalls that only permit 443, trust the connection.
 Your internal CA can't issue that, and AD auto-enrollment doesn't touch it.

 So the public SSTP certificate becomes the one nobody automates.
-It renews on a manual calendar reminder, gets imported through MMC, and then someone has to remember to Set-RemoteAccess -SslCertificate and restart the service.
-Miss the rebind and SSTP clients fail silently while IKEv2 quietly carries the load, until the day a client on a restrictive network has only SSTP available and can't get in.
+It renews on a manual calendar reminder, and the rebind depends on someone remembering it.
+Miss it and SSTP clients fail silently while IKEv2 quietly carries the load, until the day a client on a restrictive network has only SSTP available and can't get in.

 CertKit issues the public SSTP certificate via delegated DNS validation, then the agent rebinds the listener and restarts Remote Access on every renewal.
 There is no ACME client on the gateway and no manual rebind to forget.